branBeckett/data-science-projects/README.md

 # dataquest-projects
-This repository contains data science projects I have completed as part of the coursework for the Dataquest online bootcamp.
+This repository contains 27 data science projects that I have completed.
+The projects are meant to represent the same kinds of projects that are frequently completed by data analysts, data scienctists, and data engineers.

+## Data Analysis and Visualization

+## Data Engineering

+## Python